Today I want to talk about the (un)famous multitasking and the myth that people can not multitask effectively.

-Multitasking WILL fail miserably if you try to use it for any of the tasks which deserve your focus and attention.
+Multitasking WILL fail miserably if you try to use it for any of the tasks that deserve your focus and attention.

 In such situations, don’t even bother to try…

 But the question still remains – what are the events when multitasking can be applied and successfully pulled off?